About Aurora Cultural Services’ Theatre Education Programs

-Overview: The Aurora Fox offers a variety of educational and performance experiences to young people 4-18 and adults.
+Overview: The City of Aurora’s Cultural Services Division offers a variety of educational and performance experiences to young people 4-18 and adults.
 Students learn the principles and techniques of drama and theatre arts and how to apply those principles and techniques to enrich their understanding of a wide variety of disciplines and experiences.

-Vision: To provide high quality and innovative theatre arts education and training which is taught by theatre professionals and teaching artists, to reflect the diversity of the communities we serve, and to help our students develop skills and broaden their horizons as artists and members of the community.
+Vision: To provide high quality and innovative theatre arts education and training taught by theatre professionals and teaching artists; to reflect the diversity of the communities we serve; and to help our students develop skills and broaden their horizons as artists and members of the community.

-Theory: By providing quality in school and out of school arts programming, the Aurora Fox:
+Theory: By providing quality in school and out of school arts programming, the Cultural Services Division:

 Subjects for outreach and classes: